 It is up to you to select the orientation event that best suits your schedule.

-Please note that if you decided to take the Pre-session Intensive Italian Language Course, to enroll in the Internship program or to enroll in the Study Abroad Impact Lab, you must take part in the first orientation event only.
+Please note that if you decided to take the Pre-session Intensive Italian Language Course, to enrol in the Internship program, you must take part in the first orientation event only.

-Additionally, if you intend to take courses from the Faculty of Economics – coursework in English – 2° quarter courses, please do note that you will have to come to Milan by January 2, 2020 and attend a dedicated info session on January 35, 2020.
+Additionally, if you intend to take courses from the Faculty of Economics – coursework in English – 2° quarter courses, please do note that you will have to come to Milan by January 6, 2022 and attend a dedicated info session on January 7 or 8, 2022 (TBC).

 Visa and Permit of stay